 The deadline for submitting an appeal is 10 working days from the date of publication of the result(s) concerned or the notification of the termination of your student registration; however, if you do wish to submit an appeal you are encouraged to do so as early as is practicable.

-Your completed form and supporting evidence must be submitted in person to a Student Hub by the specified deadline, or by post, email to the Student Casework Office at firstname.lastname@example.org and arrive by the specified deadline.
+Your completed form and supporting evidence must be submitted in person to a Student Hub by the specified deadline, or by post or email to the Student Casework Office at firstname.lastname@example.org and arrive by the specified deadline.
 Appeals received after the deadline cannot normally be considered.

 Procedural Defect Appeal